openvinotoolkit/open_model_zoo/models/intel/bert-small-uncased-whole-word-masking-squad-emb-int8-0001/bert-small-uncased-whole-word-masking-squad-emb-int8-0001.md

 is that this model is significantly smaller and quantized to INT8.

 The model created by 3 steps:
-1. Initial BERT-large model finetuned to produce embeddings on SQuAD v1.1 training set from original bert-large-uncased-whole-word-masking provided by the [Transformers](https://github.com/huggingface/transformers) library.
+1. Initial BERT-large model fine-tuned to produce embeddings on SQuAD v1.1 training set from original bert-large-uncased-whole-word-masking provided by the [Transformers](https://github.com/huggingface/transformers) library.
-2. Then the finetuned model is distilled to much smaller FP32 model on SQuAD v1.1 training set
+2. Then the fine-tuned model is distilled to much smaller FP32 model on SQuAD v1.1 training set
 3. On final step the distilled small model symmetrically quantized to INT8.

 ## Specification